 The Vive Pro provides the same 1440×1600 pixels per eye resolution as the HMD, along with a refresh rate of 90Hz for extremely smooth visuals and crisp graphics.
 The headset also offers an FOV of 110°, which means you can keep your eyes on the road while also being aware of what is around you.

-Where the Vive Pro does come in ahead of the Odyssey+ is with the motion tracking capabilities.
+Where the Vive Pro does come in ahead of the Odyssey+ and the Quest 2 is with the motion tracking capabilities.
 The Vive Pro uses external tracking, which yields extremely precise motion tracking for more accurate matching of in-game movements with the movements your head makes.

 - Comfortable to wear